 The exploration and development of mineral properties and operation of mines and associated facilities requires a substantial amount of capital and the ability of the Company to proceed with any of its plans with respect thereto depends on its ability to obtain financing through joint ventures, equity financing, debt financing or other means.
 There is no assurance that the Company will be successful in generating and/or obtaining required financing as and when needed on acceptable terms.
-For example, general market conditions, volatile uranium markets, a claim against the Company, a significant disruption to the Company's business or operations, or other factors may make it difficult to secure the financing necessary to fund the substantial capital that is typically required in order to advance a mineral project, such as the Wheeler River project, through the testing, permitting and feasibility processes to a production decision, or to place a property, such as the Wheeler River project, into commercial production.
+For example, general market conditions, volatile uranium markets, a claim against the Company, a significant disruption to the Company's business or operations, or other factors may make it difficult to secure the financing necessary to fund the substantial capital that is typically required in order to advance a mineral project, such as the Wheeler River and Waterbury Lake projects, through the testing, feasibility, engineering, and permitting processes necessary to support a production decision, or to place a property into commercial production.